Privacy Policy

 We use the following cookies:

 • Strictly necessary cookies.
-These are cookies that are required for the operation of our website.
-They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.
+These are cookies that are required for the operation of our Sites.
+They include, for example, cookies that enable you to log into secure areas of our Sites, use a shopping cart or make use of e-billing services.

 • Functionality cookies.
-These are used to recognise you when you return to our website.
+These are used to recognise you when you return to our Sites.
 This enables us to personalise our content for you, greet you by name and remember your preferences (for example, your choice of language or region).

 • Targeting cookies.
-These cookies record your visit to our website, the pages you have visited and the links you have followed.
-We will use this information to make our website and the advertising displayed on it more relevant to your interests.
-We may also share this information with third parties for this purpose.
+These cookies record your visit to our Sites, the pages you have visited and the links you have followed.
+We will use this information to make our Sites and the advertising displayed on it more relevant to your interests.

 We don't store your credit card details